Our travel therapy adventures led us to spending 3 months in Prineville, Oregon.

 Prineville, Oregon exceeded my expectations.
 The town has nice parks and walking trails.
 People are friendly.
 There are enough restaurants, breweries, and pubs in town to keep you entertained.

 I wouldn’t go out of my way to visit Prineville.
-But if you want a slice of small town, ultra-conservative American life, then Prineville, Oregon is 25 minutes off the highway from Bend and Redmond.
+But if you want a slice of small town, conservative American life, then Prineville, Oregon is 25 minutes off the highway from Bend and Redmond.

 Leave a Reply